Mini Case Studies: How To Use FlashVote

 A city wanted to see if people actually hated their parks

 “Nothing but complaints” came in after they cut back the frequency of maintenance.
 Department morale plummeted.
 We showed them the whole community still “loves, loves, loves the parks” – scoring a 4.0 out of 5 – and staff morale improved overnight.
-See the survey »
+See a full case study and survey link »

 A special district wanted to survey employees anonymously but affordably